5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 ## 1) Secondary WhatsApp account
 WhatsSpy Public requires a **secondary Whatsapp account**.
 Once the tracker is started, you will not be able to receive any messages over WhatsApp for this phonenumber.
-You can either try to register a non-Whatsapp used phonenumber with [WART](https://github.com/shirioko/WART) or just buy an 5 euro SIM Card and activate this with your jailbroken iPhone or rooted Android phone (or use the SIM card with WART).
-You need to do this registration to get a 'secret' from WhatsApp which WhatsSpy Public will use to login.

-**The 5 euro SIM-card solution:**
+You need to register at WhatsApp to retrieve a 'secret' which you will need later in when settting up WhatsSpy Public.

+### 1.1) Getting a phonenumber

+You need a phone(number) where you can recieve SMS or voice calls for the WhatsApp activation to work.
+You can try to register your landline, or just buy a 5 euro SIM card an register that phonenumber at WhatsApp.

+### 1.2) Activation at WhatsApp

+You have two methods:

+* Use [WART](https://github.com/shirioko/WART), a Windows registration tool which allows you to retrieve the secret via a GUI.
+* Activate WhatsApp on your jailbroken iPhone or rooted Android phone and retrieve the secret via [this script](https://www.mgp25.com/utilidadiPhone/) (for iPhone users) or the [following APK](https://github.com/venomous0x/WhatsAPI/issues/983) (for Android users).

-For the tracker to work you need an secret which is retrieved from either your Phone or the register script mentioned above.
-In case of phone registration you need an **jailbroken iPhone** or **rooted Android** device in order to retrieve the secret.
+In case of registration via phone you need a **jailbroken iPhone** or a **rooted Android** device in order to retrieve the secret.

-* Jailbroken iPhone users: You can retrieve using [this script](https://www.mgp25.com/utilidadiPhone/).
-* Rooted Android phones can use the [following APK](https://github.com/venomous0x/WhatsAPI/issues/983) to retrieve the secret.

 In order to retrieve the scecret you need to follow these steps:

 * Insert your (new) secondary SIM card in your phone and boot it up.
 * Re-install Whatsapp on your phone and activate it using the new phonenumber.